HasB-G/SpongebobTDMacro/README.md

 Macros read this file at startup to adjust clicks and image regions accordingly.

 ## Updating Images
-You will need to update the GameIcon.png if the game is updated To do this use Win + Shift + S
+You will need to update the GameIcon.png if the game is updated, To do this:
+* Use Win + Shift + S
-Take a screenshot of the game icon similiar to the one in the images folder Replace the image under the same name
+* Take a screenshot of the game icon similiar to the one in the images folder
+* Replace the image under the same name

 ## License